Antler Luggage

 Antler is a British company that has been designing and manufacturing luggage since 1914.
 The company is currently headquartered in London, United Kingdom.

 History

 1914–1930

-The son of a famous bicycle seat manufacturer, John Boultbee Brooks founded Antler in Lancashire in 1914, producing leather wardrobe trunks for ocean voyages and unique motor trunks designed to be attached to cars.
+John Boultbee Brooks a famous bicycle seat manufacturer Brooks England, founded Antler in Criterion Works, Birmingham in 1914, producing leather wardrobe trunks for ocean voyages and unique motor trunks designed to be attached to cars.
 His interest in wildlife prompted him to adopt a stag’s head and antlers as the official brand symbol for the luggage line, which remains the firm's logo to this day.

 1940s

 World War II led Antler to start producing haversacks, webbing belts and military equipment.
 After the war, the firm reverted to its original product line, introducing soft-sided luggage.

 1950s

 Tourism boomed in the 1950s as air travel became more accessible and affordable.
 Antler needed to adjust to consumer demands, with products that combined soft and hard materials and fabrics in one suitcase.